 SCNM Vis Medicatrix Naturae

-This scholarship award is based on academic excellence.
+This scholarship award for new SCNM ND students is based on academic excellence.
 Academic excellence is determined and based on cumulative grade point average (GPA) for all post-secondary coursework, prerequisite GPA, and undergraduate major.
 Incoming students are eligible to receive only one SCNM Scholarship Award per calendar year, although you may apply for multiple awards.The award ranges from $1,000-$3,000, which will be credited to the recipient’s tuition during the student’s first two quarters.
-Scholarship application is not required; however, we do encourage applying for early admissions.
+Scholarship application is not required; however, we do encourage applying for early admissions to the ND program.

 NDNR Student Writers Scholarship

-SCNM’s ND program is an approved program of study by the Veterans Administration (VA) for students eligible to receive VA benefits.
+SCNM’s ND program is an approved program of study by the Arizona State Approving Agency for students eligible to receive VA benefits.
 Eligibility for VA benefits is determined by the appropriate VA benefits office.
 Students must contact the VA office and complete required approval forms to determine eligibility.

 After the student has completed the process, SCNM is notified by the VA office of the student’s eligibility and status of benefits.
 VA benefits are not considered Estimated Financial Assistance when determining eligibility for Federal Direct Loans.
 Veterans must continue to achieve Satisfactory Academic Progress (SAP) towards their educational program(s) each quarter in order to remain eligible for benefits.
 SCNM must report to the VA office if a student is not meeting SAP or if there is a change in enrollment status.